gordonbrander/generative-ui-playbook/README.md

 What makes a generative system interesting? **Perceptual uniqueness**.
 You’ll know it when you see it.

-## Control vs. Interest
+## Control vs. interest

 In general:

-1. putting a lower-bound on quality will retrict variety
-  - If the output is "always equally interesting" the observer attenuates to it
+1. putting a lower-bound on quality will restrict variety.
+If the output is "always equally interesting" the observer attenuates to it.
-2. increasing depth _or_ breadth reduces control but increases interest
-  - Minecraft has voxels and finite block types for a reason
+2. Increasing depth _or_ breadth reduces control but increases interest.
+Minecraft has voxels and finite block types for a reason.

-## Escaping the Oatmeal with Archetypes
+## Escaping the oatmeal with archetypes

 Assuming you generate a valid output, the cause of the oatmeal problem is that the observer sees "the shape of the algorithm" at work rather than the output itself.
-This is visible in classic perlin-noise based terrain generation:
+This is visible in classic Perlin-noise based terrain generation:

 ![](https://devforum-uploads.s3.dualstack.us-east-2.amazonaws.com/uploads/original/4X/0/4/8/0480e817c4b377c1dc603991f359b930e042686e.jpeg)

 Every hill, valley and coast feel the same despite actually being unique.
-By contrast, modern terrain generation (using Houdini) has clear archetypes we recognize from the real world with discenable "locations" on them:
+By contrast, modern terrain generation (using Houdini) has clear archetypes we recognize from the real world with discernible "locations" on them:

 ![](https://i.vimeocdn.com/video/778256694-6333bffc7598ce475642aa2bcfa3ea120c8f20a3b6e66b15c36f18f5e51d6680-d?f=webp)

 The goal is to create outputs from a generative system that have "personality".
 Each should be unique but _also_ mappable into a taxonomy by a willing scientist.
 When composing an interesting song there must be a balance of repetition and variation, tension and release.
 Generative composition is no different.
 The taxonomy of options forms due to feedback through intentionally designed channels of the system, each with varying dynamics.

-## Blending Dynamics
+## Blending dynamics

-You can produce archetype-like behaviours in a generative system by mixing different dynamics.
-For example, perlin noise alone makes for relatively uninteresting terrain but with the addition of erosion the landscape becomes cohesive:
+You can produce archetype-like behaviors in a generative system by mixing different dynamics.
+For example, Perlin noise alone makes for relatively uninteresting terrain but with the addition of erosion the landscape becomes cohesive:

 ![](https://www.wysilab.com/OnLineDocumentation/Nodes/images/MountainErosion.gif)

-In this case, we have one dynamic acting per-texel (perlin noise) and one dynamic acting across the entire heightmap iteratively in a cellular automata (erosion).
+In this case, we have one dynamic acting per-texel (Perlin noise) and one dynamic acting across the entire heightmap iteratively in a cellular automata (erosion).
 Operating across different scales and dimensions of the problem space allows for patterns that appear organic.

 Aside from scale and dimension, dynamics can also differ in shape.
 Consider a smooth vs. spiky curve: